spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 Currently, ship docking in harbours is performed manually by a captain and crew, with limited support from onboard sensors.
 This approach is prone to human error, which can lead to inefficient throttle use and increased fuel consumption.
 Additionally, the reliance on manual labour contributes to higher operational costs.

 To reduce those costs, Geert Mosterdijk envisions a system where multiple sensors are placed around the ship.
-Those sensors will send realtime information to a central unit.
+These sensors will send real time information to a central unit.
 This unit will control the engines based on the data received.

 A separate paper within the project has provided the necessary information supporting the selection of the XE125 sensor, which will be experimentally tested in this research for its accuracy and performance over a 20-meter range.
+[1]

 ## Theoretical Framework

-Radar technology has long time played a crusial role in maritime navigation.
+Radar technology has long time played a crucial role in maritime navigation.
 Ships have radars that are optimized for long-range object detection.
 This is primarily used for collision avoidance and situational awareness.
 These systems provide reliable detection of large objects at distances.
-However, autonomous docking requires short range measurements to navigate confined envirements such as harbours.
+However, autonomous docking requires short range measurements to navigate confined environments such as harbours.

-For such close range applications, compact and high-resolution radar sensors - originally developed for the automotive industry - are increasingly being considerd.
-In automotive systems, milimeter-wave radar has been proven effective for object detection, lane keeping and parking assistance.
-These systems operate on the 60-77 GHz frequency range.
-This provides spatial resolution and reliability in rain, fog or dust, where optical sensors may fail.
-[1] [2]

 The Acconeer XE125 sensor uses pulsed coherent radar (PCR) technology, offering centimeter-level accuracy and a small hardware footprint.
-Such features make it a promising candidate for autonomous docking systems in the maritime sector, where similar environmental challenges and spatial constraints exist [3]
+Such features make it a promising candidate for autonomous docking systems in the maritime sector, where similar environmental challenges and spatial constraints exists.
+[2]

 ### Research Question
 To what extent does the XE125 distance sensor achieve a measurement accuracy of 1 cm across distances up to 20 meters under controlled conditions?